-In a cross-fostering experiment in spring 1978 and 1980 about 90 Newell Shearwater eggs were placed in Wedge-tailed Shearwater burrows at Kilauea Point, Kaua'i (Sincock et al. 1979, Byrd et al. 1984).
+In a cross-fostering experiment in the springs of 1978 and 1980, about 90 Newell's Shearwater eggs were placed in Wedge-tailed Shearwater burrows at Kilauea Point NWR, Kaua'i (Sincock et al. 1979, Byrd et al. 1984).
 Most eggs hatched and many chicks were banded and fledged successfully.
 One of the banded chicks returned as an adult in August 1987.
-Nesting was confirmed on 3 July 1997 when 3 unbanded adults and a nest with an egg were discovered near the Refuge headquarters area.
-One to two pair bred each year from 1997-2007, resulting in successful fledging of chicks (e.g., HRBP 5304) in all years except 1998.
-Artificial burrow tunnels (to exclude Wedge-tailed Shearwaters) were installed in this area in 1998 and have been used by these Newell Shearwaters.
+Breeding was confirmed on 3 July 1997 when 3 unbanded adults and a nest with an egg were discovered near the Refuge headquarters area.
+One to two pairs bred each year during the late 1990s and 2000s, resulting in successful fledging of chicks (e.g., HRBP 5304).
+Artificial burrow tunnels (to exclude Wedge-tailed Shearwaters) were installed in this area in 1998 and have been used by these Newell's Shearwaters.
 This incipient colony was likely derived from the fostering experiment of 1978-1980; the unbanded adults were possibly attracted to the area by calling birds that had originally been part of the foster program, or represent chicks from previous undetected nests.
 Twenty more artificial burrows were added and a social attraction project was initiated in the 2000s to try to encourage more prospecting and breeding at Kilauea (Joyce et al. 2008).
+By the mid-2010s up to 11 prospecting pairs and 5 fledged chicks from 7 active nests were recorded (USFWS 2016), additional translocations (e.g., 8 chicks in Sep 2016) had taken place, and the construction of a predator-proof fence was planned (cf. Young et al. 2013).
+This cross-fostering program, control of mammalian predators, and rehabilitation of birds from the SOS Program are considered important measures to the viability of future populations (Griesemer and Holmes 2011, BLI 2016, USFWS 2016).

 Elsewhere in the Southeastern Hawaiian Islands, Fisher (1951) observed three birds on Ni'ihau although there are no certain records of breeding there (E 16:46).
+On

-On Lehua Islet N of Ni'ihau, however, VanderWerf et al. (2007) saw adults flying near the island at dusk, heard one calling at night, and found the dried carcass of a chick in 2002-2004.
-On O'ahu, Newell Shearwaters have been reported more than 40 times since 1954 (e.g., Richardson 1955, E 20:20-21, Banko 1980b, Conant 1980).
+Lehua Islet N of Ni'ihau, however, VanderWerf et al. (2007) saw adults flying near the island at dusk, heard one calling at night, and found the dried carcass of a chick in 2003.
+On O'ahu, Newell's Shearwaters have been reported more than 45 times since 1954 (e.g., Richardson 1955, E 20:20-21, Banko 1980b, Conant 1980).
 Most have been grounded birds (roughly a third of 36 birds turned into the SLP rehabilitation facility in 1990-2003 died whereas the rest were banded and released) while a few were flying around bright lights at night.
 Birds were found throughout the island but particularly on the highway SW of the Pali Tunnel in upper Nu'uanu Valley, where strong trade winds force them down and into the headlights of oncoming vehicles (AB 47:1152; BPBM 145112, LSUMZ 81425).
-As yet there has been no evidence of Newell Shearwaters breeding on O'ahu, although the inaccessible cliffs near the upper end of Nu'uanu Valley provide the right habitat for a small, undiscovered colony.
+As yet there has been no recent evidence of Newell's Shearwaters breeding on O'ahu, although the inaccessible cliffs near the upper end of Nu'uanu Valley provide the right habitat for a small, undiscovered colony.